tari/83pa28d/lesson/day15.md

 addition, so the next byte of the product is incremented.
 However the product could be something like \$12FFFFFFFFFF, so we need to keep propagating the carry as far as necessary.
-This brings up a slight problem in that INC does not affect the carry flag. *But* this can be remedied with a little trick.
+This brings up a slight problem in that INC does not affect the carry flag.
+This, however, can be remedied with a little trick.
 Imagine for a second that INC actually did affect carry.
 You should quickly discover that the only circumstance under which carry will be set is when the incremented byte goes from
 \$FF to \$00, and in this case zero will be set!
-Sooooo, all we need to do is to just blindly increment bytes as long as INC (HL) sets Z.
+So, all we need to do is to just blindly increment bytes as long as INC (HL) sets Z.

     _EndB: